 For both direct and indirect contact condensing economizers, the water exiting the system is usually very acidic and should be neutralized before being used as process water or directed to a sewage system.
 External heat exchangers, membranes or pH control systems are all viable options for this.

 Choosing the right materials of construction is an important aspect of designing a heat recovery system with an economizer.
 Because the water vapor can be highly acidic or otherwise corrosive, the fabrication materials should be resistant to wear.
 Stainless steel and similar alloys typically hold up well when exposed to water vapor that comes as a result of hydrocarbon fuel combustion, which is the case with natural gas-fueled boilers.

 The space in which the economizer will be used should also be carefully analyzed.
 For operations where most of the deaerator steam comes from blowdown heat recovery, there is limited potential for cost savings with an economizer.
 Additionally, operations where there isn’t much need for cold or low-temperature water, a direct contact condensing economizer won’t be especially helpful.

 Working with heat exchanger experts such as those at Enerquip can help you determine your needs and the potential for heat recovery at your facility.
-Further, Enerquip’s engineers will help you design a shell and tube heat exchanger that suits your specific operation.
+Enerquip’s engineers will help you design a shell and tube heat exchanger that suits your specific operation.
+Request a quote, today.